eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 A common criticism of approval voting is that even a sincere voter may have to be strategic and decide where to draw their line of approval.
 While an approval for A and B may be sincere, and does not narrow the margin between A and B, it could lead to a situation where the voter could have instead approved only A, and had A win instead of B. The claim is that this would lead to regret for the voter, and thus the voter may feel compelled to approve of only their most preferred candidate, reducing approval voting to plurality voting in practice.

 This fear has not materialized in practice, as voters consistently approved of multiple candidates in real elections in Fargo and St. Louis.
 However, the myth of the "regretful approval voter" has persisted.
 Jean-François Laslier, in his 2009 paper "[The Leader Rule: A Model of Strategic Approval Voting in a Large Electorate.](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"}", presents a strategy for approval voting that helps optimally draw the line for a sincere strategy to minimize regret, based on who the perceived frontrunners are.
 Laslier's model is primarily focused on "trembling ballots" in large electorates, but we consider it here for its broader implications.
-Paradoxically, this strategy, which we call the "leader rule", can actually lead to significantly more majoritarian outcomes, as we will explore in this post.
+Paradoxically, this strategy can actually lead to significantly more majoritarian outcomes, as we will explore in this post.

 > **Definition:** **(The Leader Rule)** Call the candidate perceived most likely to win the "leader", and the second most likely candidate to win the "challenger".
 The leader rule strategy is as follows:
 >